April 2004 Archives

 Narrabri is an interesting town to move to for a city boy.
 One main street, with seven pubs and two drive through bottle shops, and one RSL club.
 Two video hire libraries, no theatres or other eentertainment.
 No public transport, just a plane trip to Sydney or Tamworth.
 I couldn't afford a car.

-I worked in Narrabri for nine months in 1992.
+I worked in Narrabri for nine months.
 I was diagnosed with Myalgic Encephalomyelitis (ME/CFS) by Professor Denis Wakefield there, and then months later, my back was permanently injured while following instructions from the supervisor at the IPS Culgoora Solar Observatory.
 Heavy lifting isn't usually in the job description of an astronomer.